 1. To Create Neighborhood-Specific Plans for Controlling Litter

 In partnership with the Streets Department, other City agencies, and nonprofit partners, we are developing neighborhood-specific plans (Neighborhood Litter Plans), which lay out strategies for addressing litter and illegal dumping in individual Philadelphia neighborhoods.
 Selection of neighborhoods is being guided by the Litter Index data — areas of the city with the highest Litter Index scores (and worst litter conditions) are being prioritized in this process, which includes engaging residents and community-based organizations working in specific neighborhoods through community meetings, using their feedback to develop plans, implementing services, and continued follow-up.
 Efforts to develop Neighborhood Litter Plans are already underway in two neighborhoods, Southwest Philadelphia and Kensington.
 Stay tuned for the release of plans for these neighborhoods!

 2. To Guide Which Parks and Recreation Sites Will Have “Waste Corrals” Installed

-To discourage illegal dumping of household at recreation centers and playgrounds, Philadelphia Parks & Recreation (PPR) is installing waste corrals at certain sites, using Litter Index data for site selection.
+To discourage illegal dumping at recreation centers and playgrounds, Philadelphia Parks & Recreation (PPR) is installing waste corrals at certain sites, using Litter Index data for site selection.
 The waste corrals provide a designated place for facilities to put their trash so that household waste is not added to facility-generated waste curbside.
 So far, PPR has installed waste corrals at four sites, and they plan to add 15 more waste corrals throughout the city.
 “Our trash situation has been 99% resolved,” said JJ Postiech, the Recreation Leader at Francisville Recreation Center, one of the sites that received a waste corral.
 “I have not seen much trash on the corner in weeks.”